7 Ways to Keep Your New Year's Resolution to Travel More

 Do you get to travel as much as you want to?
-Take advantage of a few simple resources and maximize your travel plans this year.
-Check these out and adventure on!
+Take advantage of a few simple resources and maximize your plans to travel more this year and adventure on!

 Did you travel as much as you wanted to this past year?
 If your answer is yes, good on ya!
 Not many people can say that.
 If your answer is no, you’re more like the rest of us.
 Many of us want to travel as much as possible, but sometimes life gets in the way.
 Work, weddings, relationships, finances, and kids: They can all make traveling a bit more difficult.

-But rather than dwell on the missed opportunities of 2015, focus on the possibilities of 2016.
+But rather than dwell on the missed opportunities this year, focus on the possibilities of traveling more in the coming year.
 After all, there’s no time like the present!
 If you made a New Year’s resolution to travel more, here are some great ways to stick to it:

 1. Plan one big trip well in advance.

 Sit down and map out at least one big trip you’ll take this year.
-Use the resources you have right now, like your current financial and job situation, to make the plans.
+Use the resources you have right now, like your current financial and job situation, to make the plans—that might mean negotiating more time off this year.
 Look up flights and accommodations, and finalize as soon as possible.
 That way, you’ll have something to look forward to and if, in the worst case scenario, you don’t do any more traveling, you’ll still have one awesome trip that’s already 100 percent taken care of.

 2. Take short weekend trips.

 Maximize your weekends and do some exploring near where you live by taking short road trips.
 You’ll be amazed at how far you can get in a few hours, and just because you’re not leaving the country or getting on a plane doesn’t mean you’re not traveling.
-Hop in a car for a few hours, and you could stumble upon a great little museum or your new favorite bed and breakfast.
+Pack a backpack and hop in a car for a few hours, and you could stumble upon a great little museum or your new favorite bed and breakfast.
 You’re bound to feel refreshed after a weekend away, and you never know what you might discover in your own backyard.

 3. Watch airline sales.

-If you’re the spontaneous type, take advantage of airline sales by signing up for email notifications.
+If you’re the spontaneous type, take advantage of airline sales by signing up for email notifications, learning the best time to book flights, as well as all the ways you can score cheap flights.
 Airlines like Southwest often have big sales where they practically give flights away.
 The sales may be for last-minute flights, but don’t be fooled into thinking that every trip needs to be planned way in advance.
 If you have a free weekend or some extra vacation days, just throw your stuff in a carry-on and in a few hours, you could be at the beach or on the slopes.

 4. Start a travel fund.